Emigre/dotfiles/README.md

 5. Run other targets in the dotfiles folder to configure each desired programming language

-6. Clone the [vim repo](https://github.com/Emigre/vim) and configure Neovim following the instructions in the README, or follow [this document](docs/IDES.md) to configure the IDEs
+6. Clone the [vim repo](https://github.com/Emigre/vim) and configure Neovim following the instructions in the README

 7. If necessary install other applications that have not had their installation automated, like the Adobe Creative Suite, Steam or Unity